Your First Night Home with Baby: Questions About Feeding

 - If you are warming a bottle that has breast milk use a bottle warmer, or boil water, then pour water in a bowl or cup and place bottle in hot water.

-- If you are warming a formula bottle, use a bottle warmer or a Baby Breeza Temperature Control Kettle.
+- If you are warming a formula bottle, use a bottle warmer or fill a small pot with warm water and place the bottle in that water.
 This is wonderful at night because to keeps water at the correct temperature making it super easy to make the perfect bottle.

 Categories